 NL: Okay, for farmers?

 DP: Mhmm, for farmers to come in and bring their stuff.
-And there was lots of what they call meet markets down in through there, a lot of factories that sold a lot of whole sale stuff in through that area so it was [a] pretty industrial area right along there.
+And there was lots of what they call meat markets down in through there, a lot of factories that sold a lot of whole sale stuff in through that area so it was [a] pretty industrial area right along there.
 The train came through there so there was a train – from the train station, trains would come through there and there were also trains that would deliver stuff goods in that area so there was train tracks.
-That was sort of like a mark for us too, not to go on the other side because we didn’t cross the tracks, when you crossed the tracks you were in the Mexican, Hispanic area and on this side was the black area.
+That was sort of like a mark for us too, not to go on the other side because we didn’t cross the tracks.
+When you crossed the tracks you were in the Mexican, Hispanic area and on this side was the black area.

 NL: What do you remember about the part of your neighborhood that was right where you lived, the several blocks around where you lived?

 DP: We had lots of churches, there were a lot of big churches there, I went to Jefferson Junior High school.
 Also, we weren’t too far from the projects so I sort of grew up with the people like the Motown people.
 So we went to school with the Temptations, the Supremes, one of my best friends sang with Martha Reeves and the Vandellas.
 And we were there with Smokey and all the others in that area.
 Back then, we had—where they used to have talent shows and a lot of the talent shows would be held in the church, the one big church, I can’t remember the name of it but the one big church where they had the talent shows and we would have the non-famous people at that time such as the Temptations and Smokey Robinson and the Miracles.
 They weren’t really big hits back then and they would sing, David Ruffin and the Temptations, so there was a lot.
 We had a lot of night clubs, we had a couple of night clubs in that area not too far over on Woodward, the Greystone Ballroom, we had different – the 20 Grand, which were sort of like night clubs in that area.
-I wasn’t old enough at the time to get in but we use to sneak in, me and my girlfriend, use to sneak in we would actually take her sister’s ID and show it to the man at the door and then we would put it behind our backs and slip it to the next person.
+I wasn’t old enough at the time to get in but we use to sneak in, me and my girlfriend use to sneak in we would actually take her sister’s ID and show it to the man at the door and then we would put it behind our backs and slip it to the next person.
 And we got away with that for a long time until one day the guy said “Hey wait a minute how many of the same people am I seeing here?”
 So we would do that to get in to see those guys singing.
 And it was just like – it was really good.
 It was a good time in the city of Detroit, we had a good time.
-We didn’t have to worry about our doors, we could leave our doors open, everybody knew everybody in the neighborhood, so if anything happened everyone was involved in the neighborhood… so it was a good time.
+We didn’t have to worry about our doors, we could leave our doors open, everybody knew everybody in the neighborhood, so if anything happened everyone was involved in the neighborhood.
+So it was a good time.
 Old Tiger Stadium was still there, it was off of Trumbull there.
 One of the places I lived was right down from Tiger Stadium on Spruce Street so we would go to the Tiger Stadium, walk down there so all that was in the area, Tiger Stadium, the Train Station, right around in that area.

 NL: What do you remember about Downtown?

 DP: You know we really didn’t go too much Downtown; oh Hudson’s was still there, I have a picture of Hudson’s building before they tore it down.
 Crowley's was Downtown.
 So, by us being sort of poor, we really didn’t get a chance to shop Downtown.
 The well off people, the well to do people shopped mostly Downtown.
-There was Kresge’s, Five and Dime, there was Sanders.
+There was Kresge’s Dime Store, Five and Dime, there was Sanders.
 Sanders – they would have ice cream (what do you call sundaes), cream puffs so every once in a while when mom would get paid she had a little extra money she would take us downtown go to Sanders and get some ice cream or either we’d go to – one of the joys was to go to Hudson’s and ride the elevator up and down all the way to the top floor and then back down again or Crowley’s.
 So, they had another building down there, Kline’s they had down there, I think B. Siegel’s, those were some of the stores that were Downtown now all that is gone now.
-I remember they blew Hudson’s up and demolished it and I got pictures of it before they did that but yeah…
+I remember they blew Hudson’s up and demolished it and I got pictures of it before they did that but yeah —

 NL: What kind of work did your parents do?

 DP: My mother she was a single mom, she did domestic work.
 So most of her work was in the suburbs, so she would have to ride the bus to places such as Oak Park and Southfield and that area where it was all white, there was not black.
 Especially Northwest Detroit, it was all Jewish area.
 So she would go out there and do domestic work and she was a nanny.
 She worked for two or three members of one family.
-So it was like she worked for the mother and she worked for the daughter’s and maybe the son, she would do certain days for them so she worked for like one family.
+So it was like she worked for the mother and she worked for the daughters and maybe the son, she would do certain days for them so she worked for like one family.
 They were really, they were nice to her.
-They would give her a lot of stuff and I remember her coming home with a lot of left over stuff from the refrigerator and it was like take this home to your kids and feed it to your kids and she would say, she would take it but she would say, “why would I have to feed my kids leftover food from your refrigerator?” so she would bring it home anyway, they would give her cloths for me and stuff like that so they were very nice in that way they just felt like she needed the food from their refrigerator [laughter].
+They would give her a lot of stuff and I remember her coming home with a lot of left over stuff from the refrigerator and it was like take this home to your kids and feed it to your kids and she would say, she would take it but she would say, “Why would I have to feed my kids leftover food from your refrigerator?” so she would bring it home anyway, they would give her cloths for me and stuff like that so they were very nice in that way they just felt like she needed the food from their refrigerator. [laughter]

 NL: Did you have siblings growing up?